 Identify minor problems before they become major failuresA coolant and lubricant analysis program allows you to plan maintenance downtime, through “predictive maintenance”.
 This analysis can diagnose many problems and determine when attention is needed, before you might otherwise even suspect a problem.
 Lubricant and coolant analysis lets you “see” into the equipment and determine the overall health of the unit.

 Extend oil change intervalsA lubricant analysis can determine the remaining useful life of the lubricant or coolant and tell you how the equipment is responding to changes occurring in the oil or coolant, over time.
-This can, in some cases, lead to longer oil change intervals.
-But his can only be accomplished through oil and coolant analysis.
+This can lead to being able to safely extend change intervals.
+On a motorhome that can have as much as a 28 quart sump capacity, fluid changes can be expensive.
+So being able to safely extend change intervals can save a lot of money.
+But such savings can only be accomplished through oil and coolant analysis.
 In short, the information gained from oil and coolant analysis can be used to optimize PM (Preventive Maintenance) schedules.

 Minimize warranty risksA coolant and oil analysis program reduces warranty risks by keeping wear to a minimum.
 Warranty typically covers parts and workmanship.
 This is ultimately based on statistical data and known failure rates, which in turn determine how long the system is designed to run until a percentage of the warranted units fail.
 With this in mind, it can be said that the best chance of maximizing design failure life is by maintaining wear at a minimum and keeping the system clean through proper filtration and proper change intervals.
 Oil and coolant analysis allows you to know the amount of contaminants in the system and how much wear is taking place at a given time.
 Knowing these things and reacting to them, through preventive and predictive maintenance, can greatly reduce overall warranty risk, while maximizing equipment uptime and improving equipment life.